webMethodMan/citadel-protocol/README.md

 * **`citadel-verifier`**: A new specialized crate for TEE-signed Pramana verification and identity extraction.
 * **`citadel-mcp-server`**: The Gateway implementation, now optimized for high-frequency interactions.
 It orchestrates logic using long-lived session identities (`src/main.rs`), utilizes a unified configuration supporting both Hiero topics (`src/policy.rs`), and manages decoupled JSON-RPC protocol structures (`src/mcp.rs`).
 * **`citadel-a2a-connector`**: The Peer-to-Peer (Agent-to-Agent) gRPC bridge for decentralized attestation.

-## Core Architectural Improvements (v0.1.0)

-To ensure the technical integrity and maintainability of the Sovereign Spine, the following structural improvements have been implemented:

-* **Centralized Dependency Management**: All common dependencies (Tokio, Serde, Tracing, etc.) are managed at the workspace root via `[workspace.dependencies]`, ensuring version consistency across all crates.
-* **Strict Type Validation**: Introduced a specialized `Mrtd` type with built-in hex validation and length enforcement to prevent malformed measurements from reaching the attestation layer.
-* **Unified Configuration Layer**: Merged the fragmented `citadel.toml` and `policy.json` into a single, cohesive `CitadelConfig` schema.
-The system now supports both TOML and JSON formats for environment and policy definitions.
-* **Feature-Gated Mock Logic**: All non-production mock hardware logic is strictly gated behind the `mock-hardware` feature flag, ensuring that hardcoded test measurements are definitively stripped from production builds.
-* **Native Rust Testing**: Complemented the Python integration harness with native Rust unit tests in `sakshi-core` to verify the core `verify_and_gate` logic.

-## Observability & Technical Integrity

-To support the auditing requirements of a "Silicon Airlock," Citadel employs a structured observability stack:

-* **Structured Logging**: Powered by the `tracing` crate.
-All security-critical events (Attestation results, Policy refusals, WORM welds) are emitted as structured logs.
-* **Log Level Control**: Fine-grained visibility across the gateway and A2A connector using standard log levels (`info`, `warn`, `error`).
-* **Deterministic Failure Analysis**: Detailed error context for attestation failures, including intent hashes and hardware quote verification errors.

 ## The Sovereign Spine — Configuration Matrix